Rod C. Taylor, Ph.D.

 Missouri State University

-The CEO and President of Performance Learning Concepts, Rod Taylor is an award-winning educator, scholar, author, and musician who has been active in teaching, leadership training, music, and technology for over twenty years.
-He’s taught at Stanford, Indiana University, and the Honors College at Tennessee State University.
-Advance degrees in education, literature, writing, and philosophy have influenced his approach to working with leaders, teachers, and those in the business world, and, as a result, he has published, presented, written, and taught in all of these areas over the last two decades.
-From academic publications like Oxford University Press to popular blogs in leadership organizations, Rod’s published numerous articles on the topics of creativity, education, and cooperative learning.
-His interdisciplinary approach to the arts and business has him traveling internationally to speak and lead workshops on Communication, Design Thinking, Innovation and Creativity, Growth Mindset, and Business Leadership.
+Rod C. Taylor, Ph.D., is an award-winning educator, scholar, author, and the founder and CEO of Performance Learning Concepts.
+He’s been active in teaching, leadership training, and speaking for over twenty-five years.
+He’s taught at Stanford, Indiana University, and the Honors College at Tennessee State University, and his advanced degrees in education, literature, writing, and philosophy have influenced his approach to working with leaders in the business world.
+As a result, he has published, presented, written, and taught in each of these areas over the last two decades.
+From academic publications like Oxford University Press to popular press magazines, Rod has published numerous articles on the topics of creativity, education, the arts, and cooperative learning, and his interdisciplinary approach to the arts and business has him traveling internationally to provide keynotes and lead workshops on Communication, Design Thinking, Innovation and Creativity, Growth Mindset, and Leadership.